blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 #### Data Subject SHOULD be Authenticated

-In some cases, valid reasons MAY exist for Systems to respond to Rights Requests even from anonymous Data Subjects.
+In some cases, valid reasons MAY exist for Systems to respond to Privacy Requests even from anonymous Data Subjects.
 This is the case, for example, with request relative to general data treatment practices practiced by the system.

 However, in most cases, Systems MUST require the Data Subject to be authenticated as being indeed the person corresponding to the (`dsid`,`dsid-schema`) pair.

-When processing Rights Request, Systems MAY automatically disregard the (`dsid`,`dsid-schema`) paris for which they have not been able to establish Data Subject authentication.
+When processing Privacy Request, Systems MAY automatically disregard the (`dsid`,`dsid-schema`) paris for which they have not been able to establish Data Subject authentication.

-However, the authentication does not necessarily have to be performed during the collection of the Rights Request.
+However, the authentication does not necessarily have to be performed during the collection of the Privacy Request.
 It can be done separately.

 #### Matching Multiple Data Subject Identities

 Systems MAY keep track of Data Subject Identities that refer to the same Data Subject.
 In some cases, valid reasons MAY exist for Systems to ignore such information.

-When Systems do know that one Data Subject Identity corresponds to the same user as another Data Subject Identity, then Systems SHOULD offer the Data Subject a possibility for their Rights Requests, expressed in relation to one Data Subject Identity to be automatically extended to include other equivalent Data Subject Identities.
+When Systems do know that one Data Subject Identity corresponds to the same user as another Data Subject Identity, then Systems SHOULD offer the Data Subject a possibility for their Privacy Requests, expressed in relation to one Data Subject Identity to be automatically extended to include other equivalent Data Subject Identities.

-Systems SHOULD NOT imply Data Subject Identity equivalence from Rights Requests, especially when granting Rights Requests that require authentication.
+Systems SHOULD NOT imply Data Subject Identity equivalence from Privacy Requests, especially when granting Privacy Requests that require authentication.

-### Data Capture IDs, Data Capture Fragment IDs, Consent IDs, Rights Request IDs, Demand IDs, Rights Request Response IDs are Globally Unique
+### Data Capture IDs, Data Capture Fragment IDs, Consent IDs, Privacy Request IDs, Demand IDs, Privacy Request Response IDs are Globally Unique

 All of the following identifiers `data-capture-id`, `fragment-id`, `consent-id`, `rights-request-id`, `demand-id`, `rights-response-id` MUST be globally unique and be generated according to the [IETF RFC4122](https://www.rfc-editor.org/rfc/rfc4122.html) in order for the corresponding objects to be easily identifiable across systems.
 The reason for using UUDIs is to allow Systems to independently generate globally unique identifiers while being autonomous from a central entity that would ensure identifier uniqueness.